raymond-1227/spacemy/README.md

 ## Examples

-For live example: (The server of spacemy seem to be dead)
+For live example: (You can't anymore, spacemy is discontinued.)

  - Main Profile: [raymond](https://www.spacemy.xyz/profile.php?id=258) (Updated Profile ID from "82" to "258")